GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 13:11:2022

-8:30pm - In the utility project, I created detailed static class and named SD.cs and i modified its properties with public static.Then i added
+8:40pm - In the utility project, I created detailed static class and named SD.cs and i modified its properties with public static.Then i added
          reference to main project and in DataAccess project, i gave reference to models and utility.
+8:52pm - I added customer area with MVC area to Areas.
+8:58pm - I changed the routes in startup.cs file in the ScaffoldingReadMe.txt file.